laxmankrishnamurti/Data-Structure-And-Algorithms-JS/02-Practice/01-Learning the basics/06(Hashing)/hashing.md

   1, 2, 3, 4, 5, 4, 3, 2, 3, 4, 5, 4, 3, 2, 3, 4, 3, 2, 1, 2, 3, 2, 4, 5, 4, 3,
   2, 3,
 ];
-let hashT = hashTable(array);
+let hashT = getHashTable(array);
 console.log("Occurance of 5", hashT[5]);
 ```

-- **The maximum length of the hash table will be decided to the max value of the input array.**
+- **The maximum length of the hash table will be decided from the max value of the input array's element.**
-- **Because in the hash table every index will be representing the value of the array not the actual index vlaue.
-The index value in the hash table is the element of the array and the value of a particular index is nothing but the number of occurance of the input element**
+- **Because in the hash table every index will represent the value of the array not the actual index vlaue.
+The index value in the hash table is the element of the input array and the value on a particular index is nothing but the number of occurance of the input element**

+So, to track a history of such occurances there are two main-deciding factors

+1. What is the max element value of the input array
+2. Array's element is used as an index value in the hashtable and the value of that particular index will be the occurance number.